chris050200/WinnersPOV-TopSecret-AI-ML-Repo/README.md

 This is a hackathon submission for HackAI 2021

-HappyPatient improves hospital conditions by providing natural language insights on anonymized survey and review data.
+HappyPatient improves hospital conditions by providing natural language insights on anonymized patient survey and review data.

 ![Screenshot](Capture.PNG)